Lesson Plan - Get It!

-The greater the destruction, the higher the winds in the tornado were; so a higher EF rating is used.
-Once the EF scale rating has been determined, then we have a good idea of how fast the winds in the tornado were traveling.
+The greater the destruction, the higher the winds in the tornado were, so a higher EF rating is used.
+Once the EF scale rating has been determined, there is a good idea of how fast the tornado winds traveled.

-If you'd like to see exactly which factors are considered when determining the strength of a tornado, check out The Enhanced Fujita Scale (EF Scale) from the National Weather Service.
+If you'd like to see exactly which factors are considered when determining the strength of a tornado, check out The Enhanced Fujita Scale (EF Scale).
 If you'd prefer significantly more reading (and who wouldn't?!), you can read the original Recommendation for an Enhanced Fujita Scale (EF-Scale) that was submitted in June 2004.

 How big do tornadoes get?